Highly effective compromised landing page scheme seems legit enough to fool consumers and infect their devices.

 SocGholish, a sophisticated malware family well known for its deceptive tactics and driveby download execution, is no new kid on the block when it comes making digital consumers miserable.
-Also known as “FakeUpdate” malware, It’s been a regular plague delivered via malicious emails, search results, and search marketing for a decade at least.
+Also known as “FakeUpdate” malware, It’s been a regular plague delivered via malicious emails, search results, and search marketing for a decade at least—it regularly tops the Multi-State Information Sharing and Analysis Center’s (MS-ISAC) of most prevalent malware.

 But it’s only in 2024 that SocGholish has become a massive thorn in the side of digital display and native advertising channels, with a stunning 22X growth in hits in the last six months alone.
 By exploiting CMS vulnerabilities to inject JavaScript into legitimate websites, threat actors are leveraging credible advertisers to spread SocGholish’s malicious creatives.
 If a consumer’s device meets certain criteria, a compromised site presents them with a fake prompt to update software such as Google Chrome or Microsoft Teams.